Rao-Blackwellized Particle Smoothing for Simultaneous Localization and Mapping: Discussion

 \section{Discussion}

 We have presented a probabilistic approach for SLAM problems under the smoothing setup, \ie\ for conditioning the entire trajectory on all observed data.
 This is a particularly challenging problem as the state and parameter space become very high-dimensional, which makes the general problem largely intractable.
 Key to our setup is to leverage the conditionally linear structure---through Rao-Blackwellization---that separates the map parameters $\theta$ from the poses $x$.
 The smoothing approach should in general not be considered a real-time method as the idea is to jointly consider all data over the entire time-horizon (incorporating knowledge from the future into past states).
 Compared to real-time filtering approaches, smoothing also adds to the computational load.
-Our method (see \cref{alg:mcmc}) requires running a conditional particle filter for each sample $k$, which would translate to a linear $\mathcal{O}(K)$ cost compared to running a particle filter.
-However, Line~\ref{as:ancWeights} in \cref{alg:cpf-as} is the most computationally heavy step of our algorithm as it needs to be performed for the whole future trajectory at every time instance---giving an additional $\mathcal{O}(T^2)$ cost compared to $\mathcal{O}(T)$ of just forward filtering.
-In \cref{sec:expResults}, we partially overcame this computational complexity by only computing this quantity for hexagons that have previously been created, avoiding unnecessary computations.
+Our method (see \cref{alg:mcmc}) requires running a conditional particle filter for each sample $k$, which would translate to a cost of $K$ times the cost of running a particle filter.
+However, Line~\ref{as:ancWeights} in \cref{alg:cpf-as} is the most computationally heavy step of our algorithm as the computation of $p(y_{t:T} \mid x^i_{1:t-1}, x'_{t:T}, y_{1:t-1})$ requires a prediction along the entire future trajectory at every time instance.
+As shown in \cref{eq:likFutureMeasRef}, this distribution is Gaussian with a covariance $\bar{C}(x'_{t:T}) P^i_{t-1} (\bar{C}(x'_{t:T}))^\Transp$.
+Computing this covariance has a computational complexity in the order of $\mathcal{O}(mT^2 + m^2 T)$ as $\bar{C}(x'_{t:T}) \in \mathbb{R}^{n_y (T-t) \times m}$, where $n_y$ is the dimension of the measurement at time $t$, and $P^i_{t-1} \in \mathbb{R}^{m \times m}$.
+This results in an overall computational complexity of \cref{alg:mcmc} of $\mathcal{O}(K N T^3 m + K N m^2 T^2)$.
+Note that this finding is contrary to the linear time complexity $\mathcal{O}(T)$ reported in \citet{wigrenRML:2019} even though our smoothing algorithm for SLAM can be seen as a special case of their algorithm.
+In their work, $p(y_{t:T} \mid x^i_{1:t-1}, x'_{t:T}, y_{1:t-1})$ cannot be computed in closed-form and because of this, they propagate sufficient statistics.
+We can use a similar strategy by implementing our recursive linear parameter estimation in information form.
+In other words, instead of estimating a mean $\hat{\theta}_t$ and covariance $P_t$, we can equivalently estimate an information vector $\iota_t = I_t \theta_t$ and an information matrix $I_t = P_t^{-1}$.
+The details on how our algorithm can be implemented in information form are available in \cref{appsec:informationForm}.
+This implementation has a computational complexity of $\mathcal{O}(K N T m^3)$.
+In other words, our algorithm either scales cubically with the number of time steps $T$ or cubically with the number of map parameters $m$.
+In practice, the implementation from \cref{appsec:informationForm} is therefore often preferred over direct implementation of \cref{alg:cpf-as}.
+However, in the case where the map is represented using a large number of basis functions approximating a Gaussian process, it highly depends on the exact number of basis functions and time steps which implementation is most efficient.
+In \cref{sec:expResults}, we partially overcame this computational complexity by only computing this quantity for hexagonal block domains that have previously been created, avoiding unnecessary computations.
 In future work it would be interesting to explore more ways of reducing the computational complexity, for example by only doing predictions into the near future, or by doing independent instead of joint predictions.